dustincys/en-1/_posts/2013-08-2-bioconductor-2013.md

 ```
 ![](http://i.imgur.com/EsMVc44.png)

-And check if it installed correctly.
+And check if it was installed correctly.

 ```
 $ make check